aspose-slides/Aspose.Slides-Documentation/net/release-notes/release-notes-2022/aspose-slides-for-net-22-11-release-notes/_index.md

 ## Convert PowerPoint Presentation to video with animations and transitions ##

-We've added a new feature - PowerPoint presentation-to-video conversion, which includes:
+We've added a new feature: PowerPoint presentation-to-video conversion.
+This feature includes:
 * animation of transitions between slides
 * shape animation
 * text animation

-Slides can now play the presentation and generate a set of frames for the entire animation with a specific frame per second (FPS).
-These frames can then be used to create a video, using tools like FFmpeg.
+Aspose.Slides can now play presentations and generate a set of frames for an entire animation with a specific frame per second (FPS).
+Those frames can then be used to create a video through tools like FFmpeg.

-An example of exporting a presentation to video frames at 30 FPS:
+This C# code demonstrates a presentation to video export operation with frames set at 30FPS:

 ```csharp
 const int FPS = 30;